rebase-energy/ai4eu-experiment/dataset/README.md

 [rebase.energy](https://rebase.energy) is an open and collaborative energy modelling platform that provides open energy datasets.
 The datasets can be found [here](https://rebase.energy/datasets)

 This broker is a wrapper that can load these datasets.

-# How to use

-## Install dependencies

-``pip install -r requirements.txt``

-## Start server
-Run:
-``python -m server``

-This will start a UI at http://localhost:8062

-See a demonstration video [here](https://drive.google.com/file/d/1SlDUP5Arn1UChUAcYSfEZtIEWdGBtT7Y/view) how it can be used.

 The dataset platform is under development.
 Currently one dataset exists, but many more will be added.

 Available datasets: